 “Everyone deserves the right to privacy and students are no different,” Huffman said.
 “Our children need privacy to express themselves, and it should be left to parents, not tech companies, to monitor our children’s online presence.”

-The limited circumstances in which a school district or technology provider is permitted to electronically access or monitor a student’s activity on a school-issued device are:
+The limited circumstances in which a school district or technology provider is permitted to access or monitor a student’s activity on a school-issued device are:

 • Judicial warrant.